 - Modern Kurdish Poetry and Farhad Shakely's "String," a translation "Building Heaven," a novel

-Our English M.A.
-Program is offering a new series of summer study abroad courses.
-In Summer 2011, students travelled to London for a "Literary London" course.
-In Summer 2012, a course on "Irish Literature, Theatre, and Culture" will feature study in Ireland.
+Our English MA Program is offering a new series of summer study abroad courses.
+In summer 2011, students travelled to London for a "Literary London" course.
+In Summer 2012, a course on "Irish Literature, Theatre, and Culture" featured study in Ireland.
 See the course listing here.
-Our Program aims to offer courses that meet students' interests; these courses were developed with the help of student brainstorming at our "First Thursday" gatherings.
-Semester-long study abroad is arranged through our Office of International and Transnational Affairs.
+Our Program aims to offer courses that meet students' interests; these courses were developed with the help of student brainstorming at our "Monthly Get Together" gatherings.
+Semester-long study abroad is arranged through our Office of Global Programs.

 Graduate Consortium in Women's Studies Courses